acmiyaguchi/acmiyaguchi.me/blog/_posts/2018-06-02-remote-sensing.md

 Bats and dolphins use echolocation to map their environment where eyes would typically fail.
 They can detect slight shifts in the pitch of the sound as it bounces back from moving objects.
 We have been able to apply our understanding of this Doppler effect to map the earth's oceans and surfaces through ship, plane, and satellite.
-The [Sentinel-1 constellation](https://earth.esa.int/web/guest/missions/esa-operational-eo-missions/sentinel-1) [2] collects high-resolution [synthetic-aperture radar (SAR)](https://en.wikipedia.org/wiki/Synthetic-aperture_radar) imagery that can track icebergs and map oil spills.[2]
+The [Sentinel-1 constellation](https://earth.esa.int/web/guest/missions/esa-operational-eo-missions/sentinel-1) [2] collects high-resolution [synthetic-aperture radar (SAR)](https://en.wikipedia.org/wiki/Synthetic-aperture_radar) imagery that can track icebergs and map oil spills.
 This data-driven awareness provides the option to act through increased understanding of interactions and patterns.

 ## A Parallel Programming Model